venkatesh2208/balena-cli/README.md

 * For bug reports or feature requests,
   [have a look at the GitHub issues or create a new one](https://github.com/balena-io/balena-cli/issues/).

+## Deprecation policy

+The balena CLI uses [semver versioning](https://semver.org/), with the concepts of major, minor and patch version releases.

+The latest release of the previous major version of the balena CLI will be supported for one year from the date when the next major version is released.
+For example, the balena CLI v10.17.5 (the latest v10 release) will be supported for one year from the date when v11.0.0 is released.

+At the end of this support period, the older major version is considered deprecated and you are highly encouraged to upgrade to the to latest major version.

 ## Contributing (including editing documentation files)

 Please have a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) file for some guidance before